Bruininks-Oseretsky Test of Motor Proficiency, Second Edition

 - Most widely used motor proficiency test

-- Improved manipulatives, including a wider, more durable balance beam
+- High-quality manipulatives, including a wide, durable balance beam

 Provides a comprehensive picture of motor development

-BOT-2 assesses the motor proficiency of all students, ranging from those who are normally developing to those with moderate motor-skill deficits.
-It can also be used for developing and evaluating motor training programs.
+- Assess the motor proficiency of all children, ranging from those who are typically developing to those with mild to moderate motor control problems

 Challenging, game-like tasks